 - “I’m unhappy with my current career but I’m starting to worry that this is a risky time to make a change.
 Should I stay in a job I don’t like or try to find a better one?”

 - “Is this a bad time to follow my calling?
 Should I put my dreams on hold and be more practical?”

 - “How do I recession-proof my career?”

 I wrote this article to offer some guidance on how to manage your career in a recession.
-I’ll do so by answering the common questions we’ve been hearing from our clients because I imagine that you might be asking yourself the same ones.
+I’ll do so by answering the common questions we’ve been hearing from our career coaching clients because I imagine that you might be asking yourself the same ones.

 In this article, I’ll share 4 strategies for making your career more resilient to a recession.
 I also guide you through a framework for how to make your current career more enjoyable in case you feel it’s best for you to stay put to weather the possible recession.
 For those of you that are itching to do something more meaningful, I’ll explain why following your calling is always possible and always a good idea in any economic climate.

 Nobody knows what the future holds but it seems clear that we are in the midst of an economic downturn.
 A recent CivicScience poll showed more than 70% of American adults believe the US will be in a recession by year-end.
 Michael Kiley, an economist at the Federal Reserve, published a paper showing a 50% likelihood of a recession in the 12 months.

 At the same time, the job market is still strong.
 According to data from the US Labor Department, employers added 372,000 jobs in June and there are currently 2 jobs available for every 1 job seeker.
 Those numbers are just about as good as it gets.
 They offer hope and options to anyone looking for a job or wanting to make a career change.

 How do I make career decisions during a recession?